tobiasjcat/WildBeyond/general.md

 Madryck Roslof
 ```
 # A fortune
-`Scabbatha Nightshade and cant remember the first creature she sees when she wakes up`
+`Skabatha Nightshade and cant remember the first creature she sees when she wakes up`

 # Attractions